mountainkidai/rfSEClub/Ai/Story/006_Neurons_Biologys_Signal_Units_1891_Golgi_Cajal.md

 ---

 This foundational knowledge helps recognize the collaboration required for brain function, preparing for deeper study of neuron physiology.

+# High-Level Brain Functions: Emergent from Neuronal Interaction

+## Sensory Processing

+- The brain receives information from the senses (sight, sound, touch, taste, smell).
+- Specialized neurons process this sensory input, allowing perception of the world.
+- This processing occurs primarily in sensory areas of the **cerebral cortex**.

+## Motor Control

+- Brain regions plan, initiate, and execute voluntary movements.
+- Motor commands are refined and coordinated to perform smooth, purposeful actions.
+- Control involves areas like the **primary motor cortex**, **premotor cortex**, **basal ganglia**, and **cerebellum**.

+## Cognition

+- Includes thinking, reasoning, problem-solving, and planning.
+- Emerges from complex interactions in the **prefrontal cortex** and other cortical regions.
+- Enables decision-making, attention, and working memory.

+## Emotions

+- Brain structures like the **limbic system** generate and regulate emotions.
+- Neuronal networks integrate sensory input and internal states to produce feelings and responses.

+## Autonomic Regulation

 ### 6.1 Neuron Anatomy: Dendrites, Soma, Axon, Myelin